-The installations on the Norwegian Continental Shelf are currently characterized by life extension and modernization of production facilities, to keep the production of oil and gas running.
+The installations on the Norwegian Continental Shelf are currently characterised by life extension and modernisation of production facilities, to keep the production of oil and gas running.
 This involves replacement of large amounts of heavy equipment. – The areas where this equipment is installed is often poorly adapted for material handling.
 As a result, the use of temporary assembled lifting appliances is required to lift in and out equipment, says service manager for safe lifting operations in Axess, Magnus Gabrielsen.

 -To achieve a safe lifting operation using temporary assembled lifting appliances requires careful planning.
 Axess is studying several possible installation methods in the planning phase.
 The different methods are evaluated though comprehensive risk assessment.
 This ensures that the chosen method gives us what we search for; a safe lifting operation.
 To comply with the PSA regulatory requirements, it is essential to use the NORSOK R-002 and R-003 regulations combined with a thorough risk assessment, says Gabrielsen.

 Safe lifting operations have received increased attention over the last few years due to a number of serious incidents.
 An incident involving falling causes significant consequences.
 Axess therefore carries out thorough planning and method studies to eliminate this risk.
 We also hold short seminars on Norsok R-002 and R-003 for our clients, to increase the knowledge of the regulatory framework.
 This keeps both the clients and us on our toes.